kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

+## ⚠️ Author Background

+This project was developed outside of formal academia, by an independent individual with no institutional affiliation or formal training in linguistics, AI, or cognitive science.

+However, all structures and terminology are grounded in extensive cross-disciplinary research — including academic framework mapping, reverse-alignment studies, and structural synthesis.

 # 🌀 Phase Drift Insight – Real-Time Structural Field Architecture

 > **Phase Drift is a design architecture for latency-aware AI that reframes delay, silence, and non-response as structural behavior — not UX failure.**